chatwoot/docs/docs/handbook/how-we-work/communication.md

 To ensure that the discussions are documented somewhere, we prefer:
 - Asking questions in public channels instead of DMs.
 If another person is having a similar problem, then we don't need to repeat it.
-- Instead of jumping on a call, write the content down on Github/Notion. (e.g.: All product-related questions/thoughts can be added to the `contributing guide` or `product repository`.
+- Instead of jumping on a call, write the content down on Github/Notion. (e.g.: All product-related questions/thoughts can be added to the `contributor guide` or `product repository`.
 All internal process questions can be on the `public/private` handbook.)

 #### Etiquette on Discord